About Our Lobsters

 - U.S. Lobster Fishery Conservation Code of Conduct

 Due to state-level minimum lobster weight regulations, we are not permitted to ship one-pound lobsters to CT, DC, DE, MD, NJ, NY, RI and VA.

 Due to state laws in Maine and New Hampshire, 14oz+ lobster tails are not permitted to be shipped directly to customers.

 About Our Use of the Term ‘Maine Lobster’

-“Maine lobster” is the industry term for the North American Lobster (Homarus americanus) and used as a way to distinguish between the spiny lobster and other lobster species found in warmer waters throughout the world.
+“Maine lobster” is the industry term for the North Atlantic Lobster (Homarus americanus) and used as a way to distinguish between the spiny lobster and other lobster species found in warmer waters throughout the world.

 Our priority is to our Maine-based fishing partners and suppliers.
 In rare cases, we supplement our supply of North Atlantic Lobster (Homarus americanus) with supplies from our Canadian partners during certain times of the year when fishing in Maine is limited.